 So, when I get my next bi-weekly paycheck from Kadavy, Inc., I’m totally going to apply all $2.5 million towards getting enough signatures.

 Well, maybe in 2020.

-As I mentioned before, you can get a free task on Fancy Hands, though I definitely recommend getting started with a plan so you can experiment with it.
+As I mentioned before, you can get a 50% off your first month Fancy Hands, though I definitely recommend getting started with a plan so you can experiment with it.
 So, what will you use your first task for?

 How @fancyhands pays for itself every time I fly.
 Also I'm (not) running for President after all: http://t.co/8FRaNMMafh

 — ?
 David Kadavy (@kadavy) March 26, 2014

 More delegation resources

 - The Fine Art of Delegation: This is part 1 of a 2-podcast series by Michael Hyatt, where he conceptually breaks down delegation, talking about the five levels of delegation.
 This really helped me learn to recognize what things were easy to delegate (levels 1 & 2 are great for Fancy Hands), and what things were going to require someone with more skill and familiarity.